-Visually inspected from floor level.
-Ceilings appear to be of plasterboard throughout the property.
-A textured plaster finish has been applied in areas.
+Outside areas and boundaries Vigually increased Outside areas and Doundaries Visually inspected.
+Open plan garden grounds to the front laid with a monoblock surface.
+Private enclosed garden to the rear bound by timber panel fencing.
+Ceilings Visually inspected from floor level.
+Ceilings appear to be of a plasterboard finish throughout.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of plasterboard on stud partitions and plastered masonry.
+Internal walls are plasterboard lined and plastered on the hard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Floors are of a suspended timber design throughout the property.
-We gained no access to the sub floor area and fitted and fixed floor coverings were not moved.
+Flooring is predominantly of suspended timber design throughout the property.
+We gained no access to the sub-floor area and fitted and fixed floor coverings were not moved.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Kitchen units were visually inspected excluding appliances.
-Chimney breasts and fireplaces Kitchen units were visually inspected excluding appliances.
 The kitchen is fitted with a range of floor and wall mounted units.
-Chimney breasts and fireplaces Kitchen units were visually inspected excluding appliances.
-The kitchen is fitted with a range of floor and wall mounted units.
-Internal doors and joinery are of timber.
-Visually inspected.
-Chimney breasts and fireplaces Kitchen units were visually inspected excluding appliances.
-The kitchen is fitted with a range of floor and wall mounted units.
-Internal doors and joinery are of timber.
-Chimney breasts and fireplaces Kitchen units were visually inspected excluding appliances.
-The kitchen is fitted with a range of floor and wall mounted units.
-Internal doors and joinery are of timber.
-Visually inspected.
+Internal doors are formed in timber with some having glazed inserts.
+Chimney breasts and firenises Viewelly increased Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The fireplace in the living room has been blocked over with a vent
+Electrical focal point fireplace within the lounge.
+All other fireplaces have been blocked/removed.